AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/IAttributeValueType/AttributeDataType.md

 IAttributeValueType.AttributeDataType Property
 ==============================================
-AutomationML 2.1 APIGets the Attribute datatype which is valid for all attribute values of this element
+Gets the Attribute datatype which is valid for all attribute values of this element

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)